-By applying for this plan and for the membership of Dentists' Provident, you agree to:
+By applying for this plan and if you are not already a member, for the membership of Dentists' Provident, you agree to:

-- · read the important regulatory documents for this plan, which include this key features document and the personalised illustration - answer all our questions honestly, completely and to the best of your knowledge.
-If you are not sure whether something is relevant, you should mention it and give us as much information as you can - · select and then review your cover regularly so that it remains appropriate to your needs and is not more than your entitlement, which is based on your income - tell us if any of the information you have given us as part of your application changes from when you give us the information until the date the cover starts - · tell us about an illness or injury within the time limits we have set - pay your premiums in full and when they are due by Direct Debit - · abide by our terms and conditions of membership, as set out in our current and any future rules and tables.
+- read the important regulatory documents for this plan, which include the key information document, this key features document and the personalised illustration - · answer all our questions honestly, completely and to the best of your knowledge.
+If you are not sure whether something is relevant, you should mention it and give us as much information as you can - select and then review your cover regularly so that it remains appropriate to your needs and is not more than your entitlement, which is based on your income - tell us about an illness or injury within the time limits we - pay your premiums in full and when they are due by Direct Debit, even when you are receiving benefit payments - abide by our terms and conditions of membership, as set out in our current and any future rules and tables.